panaverse/learn-typescript/step00_helloworld/readme.md

 8. Create file app.ts

-We are used string type to store and print the message.
+We have used string type to store and print the message.

 Note that the most basic types in TypeScript correspond to the seven basic kinds of primitives in JavaScript: